ChunghaSung/JSdep/artemis-modified/README.md

   This will fetch and compile a compatible Qt version and place it in the ``qt/`` folder under Artemis.

-    You can check your qt version using the command ``qmake --version`` (if qmake is not present then Qt is not installed).
+    You can check your qt version using the command ``qmake --version`` (if qmake is not present then Qt is not installed)

+  Please check gcc and g++ version are 4.7 (It requires in Artemis)

+* Below Instructions are almost same as INSTALL under Artemis directory.

 3. And then set QTDIR and PATH